Bee-Mar/devbox-open-webui/README.md

-# Devbox Configuration for Running Open WebUI Locally
+# Devbox Configuration for Running Open WebUI

 This is a quick setup to run [Open WebUI](https://openwebui.com/) locally using [Devbox](https://www.jetify.com/devbox).